 “Will your rings turn my fingers green?”

 Sterling silver rings probably wont leave a green mark on your fingers.
-However, contrary to popular belief and although in our experience this is pretty rare, it is possible for sterling silver to leave a green mark on the skin (and this can even happen with gold jewellery).
+However, contrary to popular belief and although in our experience this is very rare, it is possible for sterling silver to leave a green mark on the skin (and this can even happen with gold jewellery).
 As explained above, sterling silver contains copper, which turns green when it oxidises.
 It is therefore possible for the copper to react with sweat or other substances on the skin such as lotions or perfumes, leaving a green residue behind.
-Some people are much more prone to these green marks than others.
+Some people are more prone to these green marks than others.